While a car park may not be your idea of a ‘des res’, you may change your mind when you see what HTA Design has in store for Croydon.

 It’s thought that the mixed accommodation offered by the new building – which is yet to be named – will be ideal for students, young couples and retirees and, the project is due for completion in 2022.
 The work will be carried out by Tide Construction, a company who, in 2019, completed Croydon’s 101 George Street – two residential tower blocks, one of which has been named as the world’s tallest modular building.
 The new development is expected to be particularly popular with students as it will also feature a colonnade pathway between East Croydon and College Green for cyclists and pedestrians, allowing easy access to Croydon college.

-So, what’s it like to live in Croydon?
+So, what’s it like in Croydon?

 Once an unassuming and uninspiring part of London, Croydon has enjoyed something of a renaissance in recent years and, the area is currently the subject of a £5 billion regeneration plan.
 So, in 2020, what’s so great about Croydon?

 This famous academy of performing arts has gifted the world with a huge number of talented stars including Amy Winehouse, Katie Melua, Tom Holland and Adele.
 No wonder then that the area is home to some equally famous faces including Stormzy, Kate Moss and Tracy Emin.

 Big bags and deep pockets are required for a shopping trip in Croydon as the area offers a wide range of shops and retail centres including The Whitgift Centre which is the one of the biggest shopping malls outside of central London.
 There are currently plans being made by the Westfield company to combine the Whitgift and the Centrale shopping centres in order to create one huge Westfield shopping centre.

 For nature lovers, South Norwood Lake and its stunning grounds offer a haven of tranquility just a twenty minute drive from Croydon Central station.
 The scenic spot is a great place for walking, picnicking and for spotting wildlife.